wireapp/wire-docs/src/how-to/administrate/migrate-team-features.md

 ```
 And the service name for the cassandra and replace the value of `cassandraHost` if it differs.

-The `appVersion` value in `migrate-features/Chart.yaml` is used as the image tag.
-Update it if you need to pull a different image tag than `5.12.0`.

 ## Troubleshoot and monitoring

 After the helm installation check if the job is running